 1. Find Sponsored Blog Post Deals in Competing Blogs and Sites

-Before we stealing sponsored blog posts from your competitors, we need to identify which blog posts are sponsored posts and there’s an easy of doing that.
+Before we stealing sponsored articles de blog from your competitors, we need to identify which blog posts are sponsored posts and there’s an easy of doing that.

 Tools for Finding Sponsored Blog Post Opportunities: